codechangers/godzilla/src/resources/tutorials/examples/soccerGame2a.md

----
-title: Add a Background
+# 2. Add a Background

-subtitle: Learn how to create an awesome online soccer game!
-tags: [customize]
-author: jason
----
-#### Find an Image for the Background of your game
+Step (1/3) To create a background for your game.

+First, find or create an image that you want to use and download it to your computer.

 ##### 1. Upload an Image to Repl